kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 ---
 title:  "Split it.
 Map it.
 Send it.
-Reduce it!"
+Count it!"
 layout: single
 author_profile: true
 header: